yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/Before the HOL - Line-of-business application migration.md

     > **Note:** If you are using an Azure Pass subscription, you may not meet the vCPU quotas above.
 In this case, you can still complete the lab, by taking the following steps:
     > -  Deploy the 'on-premises' environment (see below) in a different Azure region to the Azure VMs created during migration.
 With this change, you will only need 8 Total Regional vCPUs.
 Migration will take a little longer, since data must be transferred between regions.
-    > -  Use a different VM tier instead of FSv2 for the migrated VMs (for example, DSv2).
-However, you cannot change the tier of the DSv3 VMs, since this tier is required for the nested virtualization support used to implement the 'on-premises' environment.
+    > -  Use a different VM tier instead of FSv2 for the migrated VMs (for example, DSv2 or DSv3).
+However, you cannot change the tier of the DSv3 VM, since this tier is required for the nested virtualization support used to implement the 'on-premises' environment.

 ## Before the hands-on lab